-- the right of the Jewish people to sovereign self-determination within Israel, or
+- the right of the Jewish people to sovereign self-determination embodied in the State of Israel, or

-- the rights of Arab Israelis or other non-Jewish citizens to full equality within a democratic Israel; or
+- the rights of Palestinian Israelis or other non-Jewish citizens to full equality within a democratic Israel; or

 - engage in activities at odds with the positions, principles, or vision of NIF.

-No. NIF opposes the global BDS movement, views its use of these tactics as inflammatory and counterproductive, and is concerned that segments of this movement seek to undermine the existence of the State of Israel.
+NIF does oppose the global (or general) BDS movement, views the use of these tactics as counterproductive, and is concerned that segments of this movement seek to undermine the existence of the state of Israel as a Jewish homeland.

-NIF supports some organisations that oppose settlements and the continued occupation of the disputed territories captured in 1967, and some human rights groups that report on alleged human rights abuses by the Israeli government, the IDF and others.
+NIF supports some organisations that oppose settlements as well as the continued occupation of territories captured in 1967.
+NIF also supports some human rights groups that report on alleged human rights abuses by the Israeli government, the IDF and others.

 A healthy democracy respects and protects human rights.
-As Attorney General Yehuda Weinstein said:
+As Israeli Attorney-General Yehuda Weinstein has said:

 “One of the characteristics of a democracy is the protection of human rights.
 For that reason in Israel, as in every other democracy, human rights organizations are allowed to operate freely.”

-Arab Israelis constitute some 20% of Israel’s population and the Israeli government acknowledges that, by comparison with other sectors of Israeli society, if not with Arabs in neighbouring countries, they have suffered decades of discrimination and neglect.
+Palestinian Israelis constitute some 20% of Israel’s population and successive Israeli governments have acknowledged that, by comparison with other sectors of Israeli society, if not with Arabs in neighbouring countries, they have suffered decades of discrimination and neglect.

-That is why NIF funds and supports organisations such as Adalah, that have done and continue to do ground-breaking work in achieving equal rights for Arab Israelis.
+That is why NIF funds and supports organisations such as Adalah, that have done and continue to do groundbreaking work in achieving equal rights for Palestinian Israelis.

-Defending NIF's support of Arab-Israeli organisations in general, and Adalah specifically, deputy Attorney General Yehudit Karp wrote on the Times of Israel website in March 2012:
+Defending NIF's support of Palestinian-Israeli organisations in general, and Adalah specifically, former Deputy Attorney-General Yehudit Karp wrote on the Times of Israel website in March 2012:

 We can’t allow the attacks on Adalah to succeed.
 The survival of Israel’s democracy depends on allowing the voices of unpopular minorities to be heard.
 We, the majority, will not always like what Adalah has to say, or the light they shine on discriminatory practices.
 It doesn’t matter.
 Living up to our own best interests and values means that we must engage with our fellow citizens when they stand up for their rights.
 The attacks on Adalah may hurt that organization.
 In the long run, they will hurt Israel more.